Software-Engineering-Arena/SWE-Wanted/README.md

 ## Why This Exists

-Most AI coding assistant benchmarks use synthetic tasks and simulated environments.
+Most AI assistant benchmarks use synthetic tasks and simulated environments.
 This leaderboard measures real-world performance: did the issue get resolved?
 How many were completed?
 Is the assistant improving?

 If an assistant can consistently resolve patch-wanted issues across different projects, that tells you something no benchmark can.